 Yes, my friends, it’s time for a new season which means a shift in decor.
 Today we are starting with some fall mantel decor in my living room.

 I’m attempting a new approach for my seasonal decor this year.
 Typically, I feel the need to buy a bunch of new things and start from scratch each year.
 Since I’ve been doing and sharing things that way for over ten years now, my new goal is to buy less (way less) and use what I have.
-I may even be able to get rid of some stuff.

 I especially LOVE decorating for the fall and holiday seasons, but I’m finding that as I get older, all of the “stuff” can be more of a stress inducer than a joy inducer.
 I know it won’t be as easy as flipping a light switch because I enjoy all of my decor things, but my goal is to only keep and buy the things I really love and attempt to simplify a bit each year moving forward.

-And don’t worry, I’m not becoming a minimalist (not that there’s anything wrong with that).
+I’m not becoming a minimalist (not that there’s anything wrong with that).
 There will still be plenty of decor inspiration and ideas to come.
 I just want to see how this new approach feels.

 Right around this time last year, I had a completely new mantel, fireplace surround, and bookcases installed in my living room.
 This project was finished so late in the season that I didn’t even decorate for the fall; instead, I just went ahead and styled the space for Christmas.